 Who is filing patents in China?

-While patent data provides insights into comparative levels of innovation across borders, there are limitations to this approach.
-This is due to the fact that China grants patents based on a different set of characteristics than other countries.
+While patent data provides insight into comparative levels of innovation across borders, this approach has limitations.
+China grants patents based on a different set of characteristics than other countries.
 Chinese patents are subclassified into highly innovative “invention patents” and lower quality “utility model” and “design” patents.
-The latter two categories require a much lower standard of innovation than invention patents.
-According to SIPO’s data, just 20.9 percent of all patents filed in China between January and December 2015 were classified as “invention” patents.
+The latter two categories require a much lower standard of innovation than do invention patents.
+According to CNIPA, just 19 percent of all patents granted in China in 2017 were classified as “invention” patents.
+This number suggests that China’s large volume of applications may not accurately represent an increase in its level of technological innovation.

 Furthermore, a lack of substantive technological improvements in patents may, in part, be incentivized by government policies that emphasize quantity over quality.
 By filing for patents, Chinese companies can receive cash bonuses, subsidies, and even lower corporate income taxes from the government.
 In many cases these incentives trickle down to the company level, with firms like Huawei offering patent-related bonuses to employees.

-Although Chinese firms are largely responsible for the increase in utility model and design patents, foreign firms are disproportionately producing invention patents.
-According to the National Bureau of Statistics of China, in 2014, 30.25 percent of the 233,228 invention patents granted by SIPO went to non-residents.
-This number fell to around 27 percent (roughly 9600) in 2015.
-U.S., Korean, German, and Japanese patent filers accounted for 79.65 percent of these 2015 grants.
+Foreign firms are also disproportionately producing invention patents while Chinese firms are largely responsible for the increase in utility model and design patents.
+According to the National Bureau of Statistics of China, 25.25 percent of the 404,208 invention patents granted by CNIPA in 2016 went to non-residents.
+American, Korean, German, and Japanese patent filers accounted for as much as 97.68 percent of the invention patents granted.

-By breaking down Chinese international patent filings by sector, it is clear that China has not yet equaled the innovation level of other leading economies.
-In 2011, approximately 63 percent of all Chinese triadic patent applications were in information and communications technology (ICT).
-This figure rose to 71.7 percent in 2012.
-However, Chinese patent applications only accounted for 4.17 percent of world applications in this sector in 2011 and just 5.21 percent in 2012.
-By comparison, South Korea accounted for 5.83 percent in 2011 and 8.62 percent in 2012, the United States 27.52 and 21.61 percent, and Japan 35.74 and 43.7 percent.
-In biotechnology, China submitted 1.48 percent of triadic patent applications in 2012, while the United States led with 41.53 percent.
-In nanotechnology, China had 2.86 percent of applications in 2012, while Japan had 24.86 percent and the United States had 33.27 percent.
+By breaking down Chinese international patent filings by sector, it is clear that China has not yet matched the innovation level of other leading economies.
+In 2013, approximately 58 percent of all Chinese triadic patent applications were concentrated in information and communications technology (ICT).
+However, Chinese patent applications in this sector only accounted for 8.73 percent of the world total.
+By comparison, the United States accounted for 33.7 percent, and Japan made up 26.73 percent.
+In biotechnology, China submitted 2.43 percent of triadic patent applications in 2013, while the United States led with 47.7 percent.
+In medical technology, China only had 1.51 percent of applications in 2013, while Japan had 17.23 percent and the United States had 42.43 percent.

 How can patents be compared to one another?

 Not all patents are equal.
-Even in cases where the legal framework to acquire and maintain patents is similar, differences exist among the value of patents, the representation in select industries, and the propensity to acquire patents.
-One metric that gauges the “value” of a specific patent is citations.
+Even in cases where the legal framework to acquire and maintain patents is similar, differences in the value of patents still persist.
+Notably, the proliferation of low-quality patents may hinder innovation as it increases barriers to entry.
+One metric used to gauge the value of a specific patent is its number of citations.

-Patents include citations to relevant scientific data and previous patents that are deemed “important” to the newly patented product.
+Patents include citations to relevant scientific data as well as previous patents that were deemed important to the creation of the newly patented product.
 As a secondary effect, patent citations reveal the relative influence and reach of individual patents.
-As such, how much a specific patent influences the development of other technologies can be extrapolated from the frequency of citations.
+As such, how much a specific patent influences the development of other technologies can be extrapolated from its frequency of citations.
 For example, a patent for a new toothbrush might be cited by its derivative successor, or by no one, while a patent for a semiconductor used in a variety of electronics might see citations in hundreds of different patent papers.
-In this case, the number of citations suggests the relative importance of the product in terms of contributing innovation within a specific market.
+In this case, the number of citations suggests the relative importance of the product in terms of its contribution to innovation within a specific market.

 A Conversation with Esther Lim